TonyTheTaiga/pycap/README.md

 **Currently setup to use the sandbox site and not the live site**

-Can easily be changed to the live version by changing \_\_base in api.py.
+Can be changed to the live version by changing \_\_base in api.py.
 Please reference the documents on instructions on how to do this.

 https://pro.coinmarketcap.com/api/v1#section/Quick-Start-Guide